 When you’re browsing the web, you’ll find various links throughout that will take you to new web sites.
 Sometimes the links send you exactly where you want to go, and sometimes links will bait you somewhere you never intended to go.

 The status bar actually pops up at the bottom left-hand corner of the Safari window on your Mac while you’re hovering your mouse over any hyperlink, and the URL that you see is the web page that you will be directed to if you click on that hyperlink.
-On iOS devices, the process is only slightly different because without a mouse to hover with, you have to use a touch gesture instead, but the end result will be virtually the same.
+On iPhone and iPad, the process is only slightly different because without a mouse to hover with, you have to use a touch gesture instead, but the end result will be virtually the same.

 How to make Safari show the URL when hovering over a link

-Turning this feature on for Safari on your Mac is super easy!
+Getting Safari show the URL when you hover over a link on your Mac is very simple!
 All you have to do is follow these steps: